vmmc2/LLVM-Studies/README.md

 # LLVM-Studies

+## Intro
-Repository that contains my personal notes about LLVM and Clang.
+Compilation of my personal study notes related to LLVM and Clang.